Sore Bleeding Nipples Breast Feeding

 Is it normal to have bleeding nipples during breastfeeding?

-breastfeeding, but when your nipples become cracked or start bleeding,
+No, it is normal to have sensitive nipples in the beginning, but when your nipples become cracked or start bleeding,

 is normal and due to increased blood flow, this should go away on it’s

 own after a couple of days.

 What are some of the Causes of Nipple Bleeding?

 - Improper positioning and latching at the breast.
 Learn more about proper latching on.

 - Leaving your baby until he/she is very hungry, before breastfeeding, can cause aggressive sucking, resulting in nipple damage.